claiduiuc/CLAID-Website/_services/events.md

 #### __Social Events__

-Have fun and meet new people!
+Have fun and meet new people at our social events!

 - Game nights
 - Movie nights
-- Boba
+- Boba Socials

 #### __Cultural Events__